Evaluating the Robustness of Trigger Set-Based Watermarks Embedded in Deep Neural Networks: Evaluation

 \subsection{Embedding Watermarks into the DNN Models}

 \newcolumntype{L}[1]{>{ \arraybackslash}m{#1}} \newcolumntype{Y}[1]{>{ \arraybackslash}m{#1}}

-To build \wmmodel, we watermarked the DNN models trained on the four datasets by leveraging each algorithm, yielding a total of \nummodels target DNN models (4 datasets $\times$ \numwm schemes).
+To build \wmmodel, we watermarked the DNN models trained on the five datasets by leveraging each algorithm, yielding a total of \nummodels target DNN models (5 datasets $\times$ \numwm schemes).
 Note that each \wmmodel should maintain its classification accuracy and emit the predefined target labels for given key images.

 Table~\ref{tab:repro} shows the recall rate of watermark key images and accuracy for the test instances on \wmmodel.
-The second to the fifth columns summarize the trigger set recall of \wmmodel across datasets, the fraction of the watermark key images that are correctly classified as their target labels.
+The second to the sixth columns summarize the trigger set recall of \wmmodel across datasets, the fraction of the watermark key images that are correctly classified as their target labels.
 Most \wmmodel correctly remember their trigger sets and classify key samples with a high recall of over 99\%.
-The sixth to the ninth columns describe the test accuracy for \wmmodel as well as the magnitude of drops in test accuracy in comparison to the corresponding models without any watermark.
-We observe that most \wmmodel preserve their classification performance after watermarking, showing only a slight drop of within 2\%.
+The seventh to the eleventh columns describe the test accuracy for \wmmodel as well as the magnitude of drops in test accuracy in comparison to the corresponding models without any watermark.
+We observe that most \wmmodel preserve their test accuracy after watermarking, showing only a slight drop of within 4\%.

-However, the models watermarked using \wmpassport yielded relatively low trigger set recall levels and experienced the largest drops in test accuracy compared to the other target models.
-Note that this scheme utilizes abstract images as its key images.
-We used the original \wmpassport implementation, resulting in no differences between our implementation and that of the authors; we believe that this result stems from using a different set of abstract key images.
+However, the models watermarked using \wmpassport and \wmentangled yielded relatively low trigger set recall levels compared to the other target models.
+Note that we used the original \wmpassport and \wmentangled implementation, resulting in no differences between our implementation and that of the authors.
+Since \wmpassport utilizes abstract images as its key images, we believe that this result stems from using a different set of abstract key images.
+For the \wmentangled models, our results accord with the trigger set recall levels reported by Jia~\etal~\cite{jia:usec:2021}.
+We believe that the initial trigger set recalls of the \wmentangled models are already too low for ownership claims.

-Based on the experimental results, we confirm that each \wmmodel yields high test accuracy and high watermark recall.
 In the remaining sections, we evaluate the presented attacks using these watermarked models.